 Commercial and industrial inner-city suburb, bordering the Auckland Domain.
 Newmarket’s role derived from its strategic site at the junction of railway lines north, south and west, and the Great South Road and Manukau Road.
 It became the centre for early cattle markets (hence its name) and the site of railway workshops from 1884 to 1928.

 Burgers on Broadway

 Broadway in Newmarket has had many American influences.
-Frisco’s Hamburger and Coffee Bar was New Zealand’s first hamburger bar, opened in 1942 when American troops were based in Auckland.
-It was sited at the busy junction of Broadway, Newmarket and the Great South Road, en route for American camps.
-The Americans were impressed with the flavour, and the amount of fresh vegetables.
+In 1942, Frisco’s Hamburger and Coffee Bar was sited at the busy junction of Broadway, Newmarket and the Great South Road, on the route to American military camps south of the city.
+The Americans were impressed with the flavour of the burgers, and the amount of fresh vegetables included.
 One soldier used to ask for his hamburger to be ‘dragged through the garden’.
 1

 When the southern motorway was built in the 1950s, many industries relocated to South Auckland.
 The Lion Nathan Brewery, Newmarket’s largest industry, remained – but is due to close in 2011.
 The construction of apartments in the 1980s reversed the population’s downward trend, while the ‘277’ shopping mall made Newmarket an upmarket retail centre.

 Suburb named after Remuwera, the former name of Mt Hobson.
 The Ngāti Whātua tribe resisted selling Remuera’s fertile north-facing slopes above its Ōrākei settlement until the Crown negotiated sales in 1851 and 1853.
 By the 1890s the area was dotted with large mansions and small farms.
 Its mixed population became wealthier through the 20th century.
 From 1950 Remuera was dominated by affluent professional and business families.